Bandeirainveste/bandeirainveste.github.io/index.md

 direct current stimulation (tDCS) in trials for longevity and the treatment of neurodegenerative illness.

-In addition to MEV, I get excited about metascience, open research, AI safety, and the application of compute to longevity research.
+In addition to MEV, I get excited about metascience, open research, AI safety and governance, and the application of compute to longevity research.
 I think this is the best time in history to be alive.